 Paws-A-Tive Choice is a force-free, positive reinforcement learning center for family canine companions.
 Our goal is to help you bond with your dog through fun education, in a relaxed and comfortable environment.

-As a member of Force Free Trainers of Wisconsin (FFTW), our interest is in behavior advocating for the physical, emotional and environmental well being of companion animals.
+As a force free trainer, my interest is in behavior, advocating for the physical, emotional and environmental well being of companion animals.

 Paws-A-Tive Choice is located in Union Grove, WI.
 All classes are taught in our 7,000 square foot learning center on Tenderfoot rubber matting for the comfort and safety of you and your dog.